 - Now try to build the bundle again and see whether the error is gone or not.

-The correct syntax-case can be set from the configuration file in the following steps:
+The correct syntax-case can be set from the configuration file using the following steps:

 - Open the configuration file and locate the following line: ./path/pathCoordinate/pathCoordinateForm.component